MuneebAbro/TicTacToe-android-Kotlin/README.md

 -Tap on the cells of the grid to make a move.
 -The game will display a dialog when a player wins or when the game ends in a draw.
 -Tap "Play Again" in the dialog to reset the game and play again.

+##Contributing

+-Contributions are welcome!
+Please create a pull request with any improvements or fixes.

+##Licence

+-This project is licensed under the MIT License.

+##Developer

+-Muneeb Khan